Go to main contentsGo to search barGo to main menu

 Several of the counts in the complaint allege the distribution of images that depict the sexual assault of very young children.

-During her arraignment, Judge Trotter released Hansen without bail, on her own recognizance.
+Trotter ordered Hansen to be released without bail, on her own recognizance (OR).
 Such releases are generally based on a lack of criminal history, no failures to appear in court, community ties, and low risk factors, per Nevada Supreme Court guidelines in the Jimenez Ruling.
-Should Hansen violate the terms of her release, she will be returned to custody with a $580,000 cash only bail attached.

 The charges are allegations, and the defendant is presumed innocent unless and until proven guilty in a court of law.